Vj-r12/SQL-Books-Library-Analysis-Project/README.md

 Complete SQL Project for Library Analysis

-SQL Projects for Data Analysis using PostgreSQL
+SQL Project for Data Analysis using PostgreSQL

 AIM:
 In this SQL Project for Data Analysis, We will learn to efficiently leverage various analytical features and functions accessible through SQL in Postgre.